 - Prescribing the wrong dosage or a medicine that a patient has disclosed they have an allergy to.

 The standard of proof for willful and wanton negligence is complicated, and there may be exceptions.
-If you were injured due to medical malpractice or negligence in an emergency room, contact Attorney Brian White & Associates, PC.
+If you were injured due to medical malpractice or negligence in an emergency room, contact Attorney Brian White Personal Injury Lawyers.
 We will give your legal matter prompt attention.

 Emergency Room Negligence at Freestanding ERs

 Texas has a unique type of facility that is not in other states: freestanding ERs.
 There are hundreds of these facilities in the Lone Star state, which have popped up in the last decade since Texas became the first state to issue licenses for independent freestanding emergency rooms.